 Join the School of Engineering's BS program in Civil Engineering and be a part of their ranks.
 You’ll train for a broad and exciting field with major impacts on society and its infrastructure.
 Our program is strongly practice-oriented, heavily emphasizing design, to prepare you for entry-level positions in any civil engineering sub-discipline or for graduate study.

-The Civil Engineering Department expects that within 3 to 5 years of graduating, its graduates will:
+The Department of Civil and Urban Engineering expects that within 3 to 5 years of graduating, its graduates will:

 Program outcomes are those abilities and skills that graduates are expected to have upon graduation with a BS in Civil Engineering degree.
 For these, the Department has adopted the 11 fundamental outcomes specified by the Accreditation Board for Engineering and Technology (ABET).
 They cover the full breadth and depth of the abilities and skills needed by modern engineering professionals.
 They are listed below with brief discussions of how each relates to the civil engineering profession.